0 Shares

 As per the website, The Print:

 One of the mandatory conditions is that the course has to be a mix of online and face-to-face lectures.
-The other players in open and distance learning are IGNOU, state open universities, and the Ministry of Education.
-Engineering like medicine involves hands-on experience and therefore has been kept out of the purview for degree purposes, though add-on e-content like National Programme on Technology Enhanced Learning (NPTEL) created by the Indian Institute of Technologies (IITs) for engineering students is hugely popular.”
+The other players in open and distance learning are IGNOU, state-open universities, and the Ministry of Education.
+Engineering like medicine involves hands-on experience and therefore has been kept out of the purview of degree purposes, though add-on e-content like the National Programme on Technology Enhanced Learning (NPTEL) created by the Indian Institute of Technologies (IITs) for engineering students is hugely popular.”

 Thus, it can be reasonably inferred that online higher education will continue to witness success.
 This does not infer that the only mode of higher education will be online but a part of it will surely be.
 Most of the courses that involve training on competency-based skills will have a blend of online and offline learning.
 Traditional Universities like Mumbai and Pune now have a good number of ODL courses than the regular programs.